Mary Ackerley, MD

 William Shaw, PhD

 William Shaw, PhD received his Ph.D. in biochemistry and human physiology from the Medical University of South Carolina and is board certified in clinical chemistry and toxicology.
 Dr. Shaw has supervised large endocrinology, nutritional biochemistry, toxicology, and immunology departments in positions at the Centers for Disease Control (CDC) and Smith Kline Laboratories.
 As the Director of The Great Plains Laboratory, Inc. in Lenexa, Kansas, he specializes in providing diagnostic tools aiding in the diagnosis and treatment of mental health disorders, mitochondrial disorders, neurological diseases, chronic health issues, and immune diseases.

 Rick Sponaugle, MD

-Rick Sponaugle, MD received his medical degree from West Virginia University.
-He served as Chief of Anesthesiology for two different hospitals in Tampa Bay and is board certified in Addiction Medicine.
-Dr. Sponaugle is now an integrative physician with an emphasis on environmental medicine and tick-borne infections who specializes in treating brain and neurological disorders derived from severe neurotoxicity.
-He has performed analysis of 9,000 neurotransmitter patterns and 6,000 mold mycotoxin levels in neurotoxic patients.
-Dr. Sponaugle has written chapters on neurotoxicity for Suzanne Somers and has been featured on the Dr. Phil Show, Suzanne Somers Show, CNN, FOX News, ABC News, CBS News, NBC News, and PBS.
-Dr. Sponaugle is the medical director of Sponaugle Wellness Institute in Tampa Bay, Florida.
+Dr. Rick Sponaugle is the Medical Director of Sponaugle Wellness Institute in Tampa Bay, Florida.
+An Integrative Medicine physician, Dr. Sponaugle specializes in treating brain and neurological disorders caused by environmental toxicity, mold toxicity, lyme disease, and other zoonotic infections derived from mosquitoes and ticks.
+Dr. Sponaugle has performed analysis of 9,000 neurotransmitter patterns and has correlated 6,000 mold mycotoxin levels in neurotoxic patients.
+Dr. Sponaugle has written chapters on neurotoxicity for Suzanne Somers and Brenda Watson.
+He has been featured on the Dr. Phil Show, Suzanne Somers Show, CNN with Anderson Cooper, FOX News, ABC News, CBS News, NBC News, and PBS.

 Kurt Woeller, DO